jqn/reelstream.com/README.md

 A modern movie rental platform built with Next.js 15, featuring movie browsing, rental management, and user accounts.
 ReelStream integrates with the movie API to provide up-to-date information about the latest films and classics, offering users a seamless movie rental experience.

+# 🚀 Next Feature/Improvements

+- Highlight something in your project that you thought was especially interesting or significant to your overall implementation

+  The intelligent movie count calculation with the calculateMovieCount utility function.
+It demonstrates thoughtful UX design

+  - User-centric thinking: Instead of just showing "48 movies found" for a search that returns 12 results, it shows the actual count
+  - Handles real-world pagination: Recognizes that the last page often has fewer items
+  - Progressive enhancement: Provides exact data when possible, reasonable estimates when not

+  - Reusable architecture: Clean utility function that can be used anywhere

+- Tell us what you are most pleased or proud of with your implementation.
+  The comprehensive error handling and state management in the MovieCard component.

+  - Resilient UX: Users never see broken images or empty spaces
+  - Performance conscious: Proper loading states prevent layout shifts
+  - Accessible: Clear fallback states with meaningful feedback
+  - Production-ready: Handles real-world scenarios like slow networks, broken URLs, 404s
+  - Clean implementation: Uses React best practices with proper state management

+- Given more time, what next feature or improvement would you like to add to your project?
+  - Advanced search with filters and a dedicated movie detail page.
+    Implementation would include:

+  1. Enhanced Search Interface:
+  // Advanced search component with multiple filters

+  - Search by title, actor, director
+  - Year range slider (1990-2024)
+  - Rating filter (7+ stars, etc.)
+  - Duration filter (< 90min, 90-120min, 2+ hours)
+  - Sort options (newest, rating, alphabetical)
+  - Search result count

+  2. Movie Detail Pages:
+  // Route: /movie/[id]

+  - Full cast and crew information
+  - Trailer integration (YouTube API)
+  - User reviews and ratings
+  - "More like this" recommendations
+  - Watchlist functionality

+  3. URL State Management:
+  // Advanced URL params for sharing filtered results
+  // ?search=action&year=2020-2024&rating=8&sort=newest

+   Why this would be valuable:
+  - Discovery: Users can find exactly what they're looking for
+  - Engagement: Detail pages increase time on site
+  - Shareability: Rich URLs allow sharing specific searchess
+  - Scalability: Prepares for features like user accounts, watchlists, reviews

+  Technical benefits:
+  - Leverages existing GraphQL infrastructure
+  - Builds on current search/filter patterns
+  - Uses established component architecture
+  - Maintains performance with proper pagination

+  This would transform ReelStream from a browsing experience into a comprehensive movie discovery platform.

+Improve SEO
+User logins

 ## ✨ Features

 - 🎬 **Movie Catalog** - Browse extensive movie database with detailed information